rakeshd2325/MobileEnergyAustraliaAssessment/README.md

 - Tests executed on android emulator and ios simulator.

 ## Reports
 - Tests ran successfully.
 Please find reports in reports folder.
-For fails there is a screenshot attached and end of each test the screenshot attached.
+For fails there is a screenshot attached and also for end of each test screenshot attached.

 ## Any Questions?